brevzin/cpp_proposals/2996_reflection/reflection.md

 [Special rules concerning reachability apply to synthesized points ([module.reach]{.sref}).]{.note13}

-An injected declaration whose name is an identifier reserved by the implementation is ill-formed; no diagnostic is required.
+An injected declaration that introduces a name reserved by the implementation is ill-formed; no diagnostic is required.

 [#]{.pnum} Let `$C$` be a `$consteval-block-declaration$`, the evaluation of whose corresponding expression produces an injected declaration `$D$` ([meta.reflection.define.aggregate]).
 The scope of `$D$` shall not enclose `$C$`.
 The program is ill-formed if a scope `$S$` encloses exactly one of `$C$` or `$D$` where `$S$` is